 There is an abundance of amazing business opportunities in Africa.
 And the success stories you’re about to read prove just how much these opportunities are worth.

-You see, when most people look at Africa, all they see are problems and challenges: hunger, unemployment, illiteracy, waste, financial exclusion, inadequate electricity, and a long list of others.
+You see, when most people look at Africa, all they see are problems and challenges: hunger, disease, unemployment, illiteracy, waste, financial exclusion, inadequate electricity, and a long list of others.

-Successful entrepreneurs know that Africa is a market that overwhelmingly rewards problem-solvers.
+Africa is a market that overwhelmingly rewards problem-solvers.
 Therefore, the bigger the problems you can solve, the higher the potential rewards you get.

 Let’s meet the top business opportunities in Africa: